GetSomeRest/integration-bing-maps-view.and.data.api/README.md

 This sample uses the following libraries.

 * jQuery UI - v1.11.1
+* Microsoft Bing Maps AJAX Control 7.0
-* Autodesk View and Data API JavaScript Wrapper Library()
+* Autodesk View and Data API JavaScript Wrapper Library(https://github.com/Developer-Autodesk/library-javascript-view.and.data.api)

 ##Setup/Usage Instructions

 * Get your consumer key and secret key from http://developer.autodesk.com
 * Set the API keys in the SecretConstants.cs file
 * Change the bucket name for uploading files

+* Get your own credentials at https://www.bingmapsportal.com/
+* Set credentials at <script> area in View-and-Data-Sample.html

 ## License